GaryJones/visual-subtitle/readme.txt

 Keeping it as part of the main level 1 or two heading, means it maintains as much keyword SEO importance as the main title, yet can be given a style (in your own theme) of `display: block;` to make it visually appear as a subtitle.

 The visual subtitle is appended to to the title on on the Posts screen, separated with a pipe (`|`) character, and appended to the title part of the document title with a colon (`:`) character.
-If you're using a theme or plugin that allows for custom document titles different to the post title

 == Installation ==

-1. Unzip and upload `visual-subtitle` folder to the `/wp-content/plugins/` directory
+1. Unzip and upload `visual-subtitle` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==